 Mom felt much worse, instead of better.
 What was the scariest was that she had lost all taste.
 We did some research and found that rapid COVID tests are only about 85% accurate so she planned to go back to an urgent clinic to get re-tested before having the family come over.

 My mom has major issues with her sodium levels.
-She has been in the hospital before for a week at a time to try to fix it.
-But this time it was lower than even her bottom and they admitted her.
+She has been in the hospital before for a week each time to try to fix it.
+But this time it was lower than even her usual bottom.
+They admitted her.

 Then after finding out they were admitting her and knowing that my dad needed to get home, I went to the hospital.
 I planned to stay the night if needed, knowing that the hospital was short-staffed due to the holiday and knowing that she couldn't take care of herself.
 However, her nursing team ended up being great so I only stayed until about 11:15pm.

-It's not 9:45am.
+It's now 9:45am.
 I'm alone.
 My boyfriend and daughter both wanted to sleep in today and I know friends are doing their own things with their families.
-It takes me back to all of those years that my daughter was with her dad on Christmas so we had ours early (23rd and 24th).
+It takes me back to all of those years that my daughter was with her dad on Christmas so we had ours early (Dec 23rd and 24th).
 But those years I got mentally prepared for being alone on Christmas Day.
 This was very last-minute.

 But I'm thankful.
 I don't feel happy, but I'm still very thankful that mom didn't have COVID, that she didn't have a stroke, that she had a good enough nursing team that I felt like I could leave and at least get some sleep last night.
-I guess I'm also thankful that I have experienced being alone on Christmas.
-I'm sad, but I'm honestly used to it.
+I guess I'm also thankful that I have experienced being alone on Christmas in the past.
+I'm sad, but honestly, I'm used to it.